-First, we learned more about Mural Arts Philadelphia and how the organization came about.
-Originally it started as an anti-graffiti summer program in 1984.
+Originally Mural Arts started as an anti-graffiti summer program in 1984.
 They wanted to redirect the talents of the graffiti artists to make art that would beautify the area.
-This really resonated with me, especially after seeing the graffiti on top of some beautiful murals in Bushwick, a neighborhood in Brooklyn, New York.
+This resonated with me, especially after seeing the graffiti on top of some beautiful murals in Bushwick, a neighborhood in Brooklyn, New York.

 Mural Mile Philadelphia

-The murals are not just about the inspiring stories, they are also impressive pieces of artwork.
 One of the things that struck me was the sheer size of the murals.
-Some were difficult to photograph because they were so big.
+Some were difficult to photograph because they were so gigantic.
 And as you would expect with street art, most were pretty bold and colorful.

-We saw so many amazing murals along the Philadelphia Mural Mile with inspiring stories to go along with them, I really loved them all.
-Here are a few that I wanted to highlight:
+We saw so many amazing murals along the Philadelphia Mural Mile with moving stories to go along with them, I loved them all.
+Here are a few of the best murals in Philadelphia.